Lansinoh Moms' Club

 To decrease your chances of engorgement, either nurse or pump frequently to ensure that your breasts are being emptied regularly.
 Nursing is the most effective way to ease engorgement.

 Engorgement can make it difficult for the baby to latch on to your breast because your nipples can become temporarily flattened due to swelling.
 To reduce swelling you can also apply ice packs to your breasts or take a warm shower to let out some of the milk.
 Lansinoh’s LatchAssist™ Nipple Everter for breastfeeding can help evert temporarily flattened nipples with gentle suction so baby can latch.

-Once you are 3 days post-delivery, if you don't feel any fullness in your breasts, your prolactin levels may be too low or the fourth intercostal nerve has not recovered enough.
+Once you are 3 days post-birth, if you don't feel any fullness in your breasts, your prolactin levels may be too low or the fourth intercostal nerve has not recovered enough.
 It’s also possible that your surgery may have damaged the milk-producing structures in the breast.
-In this situation, it is best to discuss your unique concerns with a lactation consultant who can make an appropriate assessment about your milk supply.
+In this situation, it is best to discuss your concerns with a lactation consultant who can make an appropriate assessment about your milk supply.